 The plantation is spread over an area of around 100 acres and has been maintained and managed by the Shetye family for around 2 centuries.
 15 km from the cultural capital, Ponda, the Savoi plantation is wonderfully maintained and has gained recognition for its well-guided, interaction plantation tours.
 In span of a few years this plantation has turned into a famous Goa sightseeing spot.

 Spanning an area of around 240 square km, the Bhagwan Mahavir Wildlife Sanctuary, set on the base of the western ghats, is the largest in Goa.
 Home to an enormous variety of animals, birds, and plants, it is a perfect destination for nature cum wildlife enthusiasts as well as hikers.
 In 1978, around 107 Square km of the sanctuary's core area was labeled as a National Park, known today as the Mollem National Park.

 The Devil's Canyon, Dudhsagar Waterfall, the Tambi Falls, and the Tambi Surla Temple are a few of the famous tourist attractions of the place.
-So, if you are looking for places to visit in South Goa, then Bhagwan Mahavir Wildlife sanctuary is a must-visit!
+So, if you are looking for appealing Goa attraction , then Bhagwan Mahavir Wildlife sanctuary is a must-visit!

 Location: Mollem, South Goa, India

 Harvalem Falls, better known as Arvalem Falls is a 50 meters tall waterfall located in Sanquelim, North Goa.
 The waterfall is a scenic location and a wonderful area for a family picnic, making it a popular tourist spot